Improving the accuracy of simulated chaotic $N$-body orbits using smoothness: Algorithm description

 We defined,

 $K$ is a function such that $0 \le K \le 1$. $A$ is Liouville integrable if all $K$ equal $1$.
 Then, a Kepler advancer such as that of \cite{WH15} can be used to solve it.
-Otherwise, $A$, is not described by periodic orbits, and numerical approximation methods, such as those relying on computing Taylor series solutions to the ordinary differential equations (ODEs) to high powers in an expansion parameter must be used. $B$ is always integrable and simple to solve. $A$ and $B$ both conserve linear and angular momentum, which we verified numerically.
+Otherwise, $A$, is not described by periodic orbits, and numerical approximation methods, such as those relying on computing Taylor series solutions to the ordinary differential equations (ODEs) to high powers in an expansion parameter must be used{.
+Such a method is that of \cite{RS15}, which uses substeps to calculate series coefficients.} $B$ is always integrable and simple to solve. $A$ and $B$ both conserve linear and angular momentum, which we verified numerically.

 We construct an integrator using